chaoss/website/About/Media/coverage.md

 ### 2019

+* Lawrence, J. (2019, August 11). **How to measure the health of an open source community.** Retrieved August 12, 2019, from: https://opensource.com/article/19/8/measure-project

 * TNS Staff.
 (2019, May 10). **How CHAOSS Measures Diversity; Windows Gets a Proper Terminal.** Retrieved from The New Stack (podcast) website: https://thenewstack.io/how-chaoss-measures-diversity-windows-gets-a-proper-terminal/

 * Link, G. J.P., & Conway, S. (2019, April 30). **How CHAOSS D&I Can Help Diversity in the Open Source Community.** Retrieved from The New Stack website: https://thenewstack.io/how-chaoss-di-can-help-diversity-in-the-open-source-community/